vibeus/vibe-website/content/order/_index.md

         Vibe boards purchased through our website come with a one-year warranty.
         See the warranty card in your Vibe package for more information.
-    - title: Is vibe compatible with any webcam?
+    - title: Is Vibe compatible with any webcam?
       body: |
         Vibe is compatible with most USB connected cameras.